Niqab

-A niqāb, niqab, or niqaab (/nɪˈkɑːb/; نقاب), also known as a ruband (روبند) or rubandah (روبنده), is a long garment worn by some Muslim women in order to cover their entire body and face, excluding their eyes.
+A niqāb, niqab, or niqaab (/nɪˈkɑːb/; نقاب), also known as a ruband (روبند), rubandah (روبنده) or 'qab (colloquial), is a long garment worn by some Muslim women, in order to cover their entire body and face, excluding their eyes.
 It is an interpretation in Islam of the concept of hijab, and is worn in public and in all other places where a woman may encounter non-mahram men.
 Most prevalent in the Arabian Peninsula, the niqab is a controversial clothing item in many parts of the world, including in some Muslim-majority countries.

-The use of face veils has been documented in various ancient cultures, including the Byzantine Empire, Persia, and Arabia.
-Historical sources mention women’s practices of face veiling.
-Additionally, Biblical references in Genesis highlight the use of veils, indicating their significance in the cultural traditions of these regions.
-Coptic Orthodox Christian women traditionally wore dark garments with veils, white for the unmarried and black for the married.

 While face veiling practices have ancient roots across various cultures in the Mediterranean, Middle East, and Central Asia, the modern form of niqab became more widespread particularly since the late 1970s Islamic revival, especially among Sunni Muslims throughout the Middle East and North Africa.
 This phenomenon was encouraged by the rise of "Petro-Islam" under the House of Saud; the propagation of hardline Sunni Islamic doctrines from the oil-producing Arab countries, beginning in earnest after the 1973 Arab–Israeli War, would quickly come to mold the Saudis' ideological response to the religious zeal that the Iranian Revolution had stirred among Shia Muslims.
 Sponsorship by Saudi Arabia of mosques throughout many Muslim-majority countries led to the increased adoption of Wahhabism and Salafism globally, resulting in the rise of the niqab as one of the more noticeable consequences of the Saudi strain of Islamic revivalism, which flourished greatly throughout the late 20th century.
 It also consolidated the newfound religious and cultural dominance of Sunni-majority Saudi Arabia over the Arab countries as a whole, effectively serving as a social countermeasure to the religious and cultural influence of Shia-majority Iran.